Logiqx/gps-details/docs/devices/coros/advice/README.md

-IMPORTANT - recent firmware releases have been detrimental to the accuracy / reliability of COROS watches.
-The issues are being worked on right now!
+**IMPORTANT** - recent firmware releases have been detrimental to the accuracy / reliability of COROS watches.
+Those issues are being worked on right now!

-- APEX Pro and VERTIX
+- APEX Pro + VERTIX
   - 3.0309.0 and 3.0409.0 were the last good versions, so keep them installed.
   - DO NOT upgrade to 3.0508.0
-- APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S
+- APEX 2 + APEX 2 Pro + VERTIX 2 / 2S
   - 3.0308.0 was the last good version, so keep it installed.
   - DO NOT upgrade to 3.0408.0, 3.0409.0, 3.0508.0 or 3.0510.0

-You can also view the firmware version from within the COROS application.
+You can also check the firmware version from within the COROS application, but be wary of the available upgrades!

 ![apex-pro-fw](img/apex-pro-fw.png)

-TOP TIPS:
+**TOP TIPS**

-- If you have the problematic 3.0508.0 on your APEX Pro or VERTIX you can downgrade to 3.0309.0 by following these [instructions](https://support.coros.com/hc/en-us/articles/15344945273620-How-to-manually-update-my-COROS-watch) from COROS.
+- If you have 3.0508.0 on your APEX Pro or VERTIX you can downgrade to 3.0309.0 by following the [instructions](https://support.coros.com/hc/en-us/articles/15344945273620-How-to-manually-update-my-COROS-watch) from COROS.
+- If you have 3.0308.0 or earlier on APEX 2 / APEX 2 Pro / VERTIX 2 / VERTIX 2S then leave it installed at this time.
-- You should re-check your GPS / GNSS settings after every firmware update!
+- You should re-check your GPS / GNSS settings after every firmware update because they have a tendency to revert to standard GPS.

 ### Watch Settings

 The GPS / GNSS mode has far more impact than you might think.
-The default mode of standard GPS gives longer battery life but is far more likely to produce unreliable data.
+The default mode of standard GPS gives longer battery life which is great for ultra-running / endurance-cycling but far more likely to record fictitious speeds.

-The worst errors from the COROS watches occur when using standard GPS mode.
-It's important that you use All Systems or Dual Frequency on the latest watches.
+The worst errors that I have seen from the Airoha-based COROS watches have occurred when using the standard GPS mode.
+It's really important that you use All Systems or Dual Frequency on the latest watches.

-If you have one of the older watches then you should choose one of the modes which uses multiple systems.
+If you have one of the older Sony-based watches then you should choose one of the modes which uses multiple systems, and not the standard GPS.
 Personally, I use GPS + BeiDou + Galileo + QZSS.

 System -> More Settings -> Satellite Systems -> Mode